 - Emergency Room Services.
 Most plans include this.
 Some charge extra if you go to a hospital that's out of their network, or go without pre-authorization.
 Obamacare plans don't charge extra.

 - Hospitalization.
 Not all plans cover enough of this tremendous cost.
 Most people don't realize that a day in the hospital can cost between $2,000 to $20,000 a day.
 If you have a high-deductible plan or a one with a low maximum, you may be surprised by how much you wind up paying out-of-pocket.

-Does Your Plan Have These Benefits?
+Your Plan Should Have These Benefits

 This Obamacare mandate applies to all plans created after March 23, 2010.
 Before then, less than two percent of plans provided all ten benefits.
 If you had your plan before 2010, it might be grandfathered in, and not have the required benefits.
 Many insurance companies have dropped these plans.
 They asked you to switch to plans that do provide this coverage on the exchanges.

-Review these benefits and compare them to the benefits your plan currently provides you.
+Review these benefits and compare them to the benefits your plan currently provides for you.
 You may find you can get a better plan for less money on the health insurance exchanges.
 The premiums may be higher, but the coverage may wind up costing you less.